getodk/docs/aggregate-install.rst

 		- Make sure that the “<Connector port="8443"” part of the configuration file is not commented out.
 If it is, un-comment it.
 		- Upload your SSL keystore file and the certificate(s) to the server.
 		- Install it as instructed.
 (If you buy from RapidSSL, for example, they provide you with Tomcat installation instructions.
-E.g., you may need to download a special P7S certificate file, then install it on the server with “keytool -import -alias YOURALIAS -trustcacerts -file xxxxx.p7s -keystore xxxxx.keystore”.)
+E.g., you may need to download a special P7S certificate file, then install it on the server with “keytool -import -alias YOURALIAS -trustcacerts -file xxxxx.p7s -keystore xxxxx.keystore”).
 		- In the “<Connector port="8443"” part of the configuration file, specify the location of your keystore file and password (e.g., "keystoreFile="/…/xxxxx.keystore" keystorePass="changeit"”).